mrgerwin/LOZ9/README.md

 # LOZ9
 Making a Scene

 In this lesson, you will be using a pydoc to understand how to make a scene object.
 Also Base64 is discussed.
+Use pygame_functions6.py and your game file from last time.
+Watch the video and make changes to your game file.
+If you get stuck, the completed game file is game1.6.py.

 Video - YouTube -
 Video - Edpuzzle -